tianocore/edk2-redfish-client/RedfishClientPkg/Readme.md

 ### EDK2 Redfish JSON Schema to C Structure Convertor ***[[3]](#[0])***
-This is the script auto-generated EDK2 drivers and libraries that provide the Redfish schema naming based JSON to C structure and vise versa converters.
+This is the script auto-generated EDK2 drivers and libraries that provide the Redfish schema naming based JSON to C structure and vice versa converters.
 C structure is another representation of Redfish properties other than JSON and CSDL(XML).
 The higher layer Redfish client application can deal with C structure instead of using JSON library to manipulate Redfish properties.
 The script